segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/index.md

 Analytics Kotlin provides several key benefits including stability, performance, and developer experience when compared to Analytics Android (Classic).

 ### Stability
-Analytis-Kotlin uses thread-safety strategies to isolate plugins, device-mode Destinations, and custom middleware from the host app.
+Analytis Kotlin uses thread-safety strategies to isolate plugins, device-mode Destinations, and custom middleware from the host app.
 By isolating these dynamically added features we can protect the host app from from any crashes caused by these features.

 ### Performance